sachin-v-k/Sachin-K/index.md

 * editing & proofreading
 * UX writing

 In my previous career, I was a software developer.
-I'm also a certified ESL teacher; and have a Bachelor's in Mechanical Engineering.
-I'm functionally proficient in French; and have a limited conversational proficiency in Spanish.
+I'm also a _Certified Scrum Master_ (Scrum Alliance) and a certified ESL teacher.
+I have a Bachelor's in Mechanical Engineering.
+I'm functionally proficient in French; and have a limited proficiency in Spanish.

 #### LinkedIn
 <https://www.linkedin.com/in/sachin-k/>